flolilo/pyranoid_copy/README.rst

 A lightweight & granular file copy tool built for DITs and photographers.

-This tool is mainly orientated on my `media-copytool <https://github.com/flolilo/media-copytool>`_ (scripted entirely in PowerShell and Windows only), which I created because none of the existing Digital Asset Management (DAM) programs (to my knowledge) offered the options for importing files from media cards that I wanted (see `Features`_).
-The goal is to provide a faster implementation with at least feature parity to media-copytool.
-Note that the goal is not to recreate the code, but the features.
+This tool should become the sucessor to my `media-copytool <https://github.com/flolilo/media-copytool>`_ (which is scripted entirely in PowerShell and Windows only).
+The reason that I created media-copytool is because none of the existing Digital Asset Management (DAM) programs (to my knowledge) offered the options for importing files from media cards that I wanted (see `Features`_). py_media-copy will be written in Python to maximise compatibility.

 **Note that as of now, this tool is not even finished in a rough state - I am still in the progress of writing the main features and testing them.**